GoodManWEN/cx_Oracle_async/docs/source/api_manual/connections.rst

 .. method:: AsyncConnectionWrapper.queue(name, payloadType=None)

-    Creates a :ref:`queue <queue>` which is used to enqueue and dequeue messages in Advanced Queueing.
+    Creates a queue which is used to enqueue and dequeue messages in Advanced Queueing.

     The name parameter is expected to be a string identifying the queue in